 If you aren’t one to read labels, or can’t quite get yourself into the habit of it, this article may inspire you to start doing so.
 If you care enough to buy products based on what the marketing claims, what if the cards were turned?
 What if skin care products were labeled “ineffective, petroleum-derived, chemical-ridden goodness inside?”
 Would you still buy them?
 I don’t think so.

 As consumers become educated on ingredients and their effects (or ill effects), all of those mind-boggling chemicals listed on the label will start to become more transparent.
 Beauty companies can’t fool you when you can decipher what’s really in their products!
+Also, check out our best of organic skin care tips for even more information!

 We recently posted an article on the Top 10 Toxic Skin Care Ingredients (Avoid Putting on Your Skin at All Costs), but the list keeps growing!
 We’re revisiting this no-go list of toxic, “unbeauty” chemicals to give you 10 more ingredients you definitely don’t want in your skin care.
 Add these to your own skin care guide, so you can begin making conscious decisions when shopping for that pretty skin of yours!